-On Sunday 3rd October this year, Sam Farrar will be running the Chester Marathon to raise money for the My Name’5 Doddie Foundation in support of Motor Neurone Disease research.
-Throughout a turbulent and lockdown filled 2020 and 2021, Sam says he was running more miles than ever and in wave of inspiration, he decided to put it to good use.
+This Sunday 3rd October, Sam Farrar will be running the Chester Marathon to raise money for the My Name’5 Doddie Foundation in support of Motor Neurone Disease research.
+Throughout a turbulent and lockdown filled 2020 and 2021, Sam says he was running more miles than ever and in a wave of inspiration, he decided to put it to good use.

 Sam says, “I have chosen to fundraise for MND due to it affecting so many people from every walk of life and having not yet found a cure.
 I also felt that the charity encompassed my own personal passions due to its rugby links.
 Sedbergh was a huge part of my rugby career and developing these passions.”